 The bard may make use of whichever props or instruments they believe will enhance their performance, but should factor in that time spent on stage preparing their instruments and props is part of their 10 minute performance.

-Each team of bards that was assigned the previous day has 5 minutes of stage time for a performance of their choice.
+The team of bards has 15 minutes of stage time for a performance of their choice.
 This performance may choose to highlight skills that were not formally part of the previous rounds, such as acting or dance.
-Judges will consider, in addition to the overall quality of the performance, how well each bard helps to highlight and enhance the skills of the other bards they are working with.
+In judging, the focus will be on how well each bard helps to highlight and enhance the skills of the other bards they are working with.

 The final task for a would-be Wellspring bard is a performance on demand.
 The judges will announce a topic.
 The bards then have 9 minutes to compose a poem or song that is 9 lines long related to that topic.
 Bards will then be asked to perform their work.
 Judges will consider both their composition and their performance.